What cars are ULEZ compliant?

 The aim of the ULEZ is to reduce pollution and improve air quality in London by introducing a charge for vehicles that don’t meet new exhaust emission standards.

-· With diesel engines: Must meet Euro 6 standards
+– With hybrid diesel engines: Must meet Euro 6 standards

-· With petrol engines: Must meet Euro 4 standards
+– With hybrid petrol engines: Must meet Euro 4 standards

-Simply enter your vehicle’s reg into the checker and it will instantly pull data from the DVLA to see if your car meets the current emissions standards that qualify it as low polluting.
+Simply enter your vehicle’s reg and it will instantly pull data from the DVLA to see if your car meets the current emissions standards that qualify it as low polluting.
 (Only high-polluting vehicles are targeted by the ULEZ.)

 Are petrol cars ULEZ compliant?